 In China, young non-Chinese talent can have a harder time finding good jobs, especially as China’s talent market evolves and local professionals gain more experience.
 In this interview, I talked with Adam Horton, a recent graduate from the U.K., about his experiences looking for and finding a job in Shenzhen, China.

-When living or working in China, adapting to the local culture and language is a must.
+In China, adapting to the local culture and language is a must.
 But how much is enough?
-In this article I talk about the pros and cons of two separate groups: the international expats that live apart from Chinese society, and those non-Chinese that make the effort to adapt.
+Take a look at the pros and cons of two separate groups: international expats and non-Chinese that make an effort to adapt.

 Need a Chinese interpreter?
 SeekPanda, based in Beijing China, is looking to change the face of China’s interpretation market and help Western companies bridge the language and cultural divide.
 Take a look at this interview to find out why a skill interpreter is so important!

 Have you lived or worked in China for a length of time?
 Do you want to help other Westerners learn about China, its culture, and its people?
 Contact the China Culture Corner today to share you story with the world, and remove the veil of mystery from China!